kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0415 Launch license.md

 ### §415.105   Pre-application consultation.

-\(a\) An applicant must participate in a pre-application consultation meeting, as required by §413.5 of this chapter, prior to an applicant's preparation of the initial flight safety analysis required by §415.115.
+\(a\) An applicant must participate in a pre-application consultation meeting, as required by [[Volume 4/C Licensing/0413 License application procedures.md#§413.5   Pre-application consultation.|§413.5]] of this chapter, prior to an applicant's preparation of the initial flight safety analysis required by [[Volume 4/C Licensing/0415 Launch license.md#§415.115   Flight safety.|§415.115]].

 \(b\) At a pre-application consultation meeting, an applicant must provide as complete a description of the planned launch or series of launches as available at the time.
 An applicant must provide the FAA the following information: